fivebinaries/cardano-metadata-oracle/README.md

 To post your datapoint to the Cardano network, you need to provide at least `origin-file` and `seed-file` of the wallet containing the funds to do posting.
 You can use files in the `test` folder.

+When using the Cardano full node, make sure you set the environmental variable `CARDANO_NODE_SOCKET_PATH` to the socket file of the node.

 ## Configuration

 ### Origins